 If You Are In a Variable Rate Mortgage Today

 Do you convert your mortgage to a fixed rate mortgage or do you stand pat and ride it out?

-It also pays to look closely at the specifics of your variable rate mortgage.
+It pays to look closely at the specifics of your variable rate mortgage.
 Is yours at Prime less 0.35% or is it more like Prime less 1%?
 If you don’t have much of a discount, you might also consider switching to another lender and getting a variable rate mortgage with a really deep discount from Prime.
 That’s a valid mortgage strategy in addition to considering switching to a fixed rate mortgage.

 As an aside, there are a few lenders who offer variable rate mortgages where the monthly payments do not increase.
 Instead, the amount of money you owe at the end of your mortgage term is adjusted.
 At least with these mortgages, you can manage your cash flow easily.